-- Shirts must be full button-up and tucked in. - Neck ties are required including bowties - Sweaters may be worn over the shirt and tie. - Dress pants are required (no denim or colored denim). - Dress styled shoes are required (non tennis shoes).
+- Shirts must be full button collared dress shirt and tucked in. - Neck ties are required including bowties - Sweaters may be worn over the shirt and tie. - Dress pants are required (no denim or colored denim). - Dress styled shoes are required (non tennis shoes).